rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Intro and video

-There is a [short intro to RsyncOSX](/post/intro/) and there are two short YouTube videos of RsyncOSX:
+There are two short YouTube videos of RsyncOSX:

 - [how to get and install RsyncOSX](https://youtu.be/d-srHjL2F-0)
 - [adding and executing the first backup](https://youtu.be/vS5_rXdTtZ8)

-## Source code and compile
+## Compile

-And there is some info about the [source code and how to compile RsyncOSX](/post/source).
+And there is some info about [how to compile RsyncOSX](/post/compile/).